chaseruskin/legoHDL/ROADMAP.md

 ## Roadmap to Release v0.1.0

 - [ ] implement versioning (folders for each version created on-demand)
-- [ ] auto-install dependencies if found in remote
+- [ ] auto-install dependencies if found in remote (occurs on export command)
-- [ ] auto-install to cache when creating a workspace and blocks already exist in that path
+- [ ] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace)

+- [ ] change .lego.lock to Block.lock
-- [ ] add additional safety measures to all Lego.lock files and settings.yml to ensure all legal pieces are available
+- [ ] add additional safety measures to all Block.lock files and settings.yml to ensure all legal pieces are available

 - [ ] rewrite how config command deletes
 - [ ] see if improvements can be made to "set settings" code (config command)